Andrew565/hafcaf/README.md

 Specifies the css classname to be added to the link for the current route.
 May be a string of multiple classes.

+*linkClass: null*

-linkClass: null, // Class(es) to add to link 'a' tags
+Class(es) to add to link 'a' tags.

+*linkTag: "li"*

-linkTag: "li", // Which tag to use for link containers
+Which tag to use for link containers.

+*linkTagClass: null*

-linkTagClass: null, // Class(es) to add to linkTag tags
+Class(es) to add to linkTag tags.

+*loadingHTML: "<p>Loading...</p>"*

-loadingHTML: "<p>Loading...</p>", // Default content while a page is loading
+Default content while a page is loading.

+*mainID: "main-container"*

-mainID: "main-container", // ID of the element where pages should be added
+ID of the element where pages should be added.

+*navID: "nav-list"*

-navID: "nav-list", // ID of the element where link tags should be added
+ID of the element where link tags should be added.

+*pageClass: null*

-pageClass: null, // Class(es) to add to page containers
+Class(es) to add to page containers.

+*pageTag: "div"*

-pageTag: "div" // Which tag to use for page containers
+Which tag to use for page containers

+### hafcaf.addRoute()

+addRoute is the method to use when you wish to add a route for hafcaf to keep track of.
+Its takes a configuration object, all properties of which are optional except for `id`.

 ## Licensing